 Nolan, as with Del Toro, shuns the trendy shakycam for more elegant filming techniques.
-When Nolan does go for shakycam, it’s for a reason.
-Most notably to convey the Joker’s off kilter perspective on the world.
+When Nolan does go for shakycam, it's for a reason; most notably to convey the Joker's off kilter perspective on the world.
 The IMAX presentation was impressive although the audio tended to provide a mix in which the music sometimes obscured the dialogue.
 An announcement before the film impressed upon us that this is the first mainstream theatrical film to shoot scenes in true IMAX.
-Most of these were exterior scenes, often city aerials, involving stunts.
-You get vertigo from the aerial shot of Batman high atop a skyscraper.
-Plus Hong Kong looks gorgeous at night.
-These IMAX cityscapes present a rich shiny surface to Gotham, one that hides a dark and corrupt center.
-The many effects are superbly handled in the film, always adding and never distracting from the story.
-The bat cycle gets points for being able to go up a wall and flip, and Dent’s Two Face make-up/effects are awesome.
+Most of these were exterior scenes, often city aerials, involving stunts or effects.
+You get vertigo from the aerial shot of Batman high atop a skyscraper, and are dazzled by the nighttime Hong Kong landscape.
+The IMAX cityscapes present a rich, sleek surface to Gotham, one that hides a dark and corrupt center.
+The many effects are superbly handled in the film, always adding to and never distracting from the story.
+The bat cycle gets points for being able to go up a wall and flip, and Dent's Two Face make-up/CGI are awesome.

-I know I’ll probably get flak for this – but I have to say that in an odd way this Batman does share something with the old Adam West one – they are both excessively earnest.
-Granted it is to very different effects and Bale is a far superior actor to West, yet there is a seriousness to both of their performances that allows the villains to steal the show.
-This isn’t a criticism.
-It’s just an observation that Batman seems to end up playing the straight man to the more colorful villains.
-Maybe that’s his curse for being a superhero with no super powers.
-But the fact that Batman is human is one of the things that makes his character so appealing.
-He is truly brave because he’s merely mortal and yet still trying to be the superhero.
-At times Nolan’s film seems to endow this Batman with what seems like super human abilities but Nolan always tries to remind us of Batman’s vulnerabilities and what he risks each time he goes out.
+I know I'll probably get flak for this - but I have to say that in an odd way this Batman does share something with the old Adam West one - they are both excessively earnest.
+Granted it is to very different effects, and Bale is a far superior actor to West, yet there is a seriousness to both of their performances that allows the villains to steal the show.
+This isn't a criticism.
+It's just an observation that Batman seems to end up playing the straight man to his more colorful adversaries.
+Maybe that's his curse for being a superhero with no super powers.
+But on the flip side, that's part of his appeal. & Batman is human and that makes his character so much more heroic.
+He's brave because he's a mere mortal and yet he's still trying to be the superhero.
+At times Nolan's film seems to endow this Batman with what seems like super human abilities but Nolan always tries to remind us of Batman's vulnerabilities and what he risks each time he goes out to fight evil.

 I don't know if it's Ledger's delivery or if the writers (Nolan and his brother Jonathan working from a story idea by Goyer) were just more inspired with his dialogue than anyone else's but the Joker does get all the best lines.
 And they're not you're typical jokey zingers.
 The Joker explains to Batman that "I'm not a monster, I'm just ahead of the curve," as he foreshadows a new wave of terrorist criminals.
 To Dent he explains, how he simply wants to show the schemers how futile it is to try and control anything.
 To the mob's minions, he explains there's room for "aggressive expansion" but with only one spot open, "we'll have tryouts" (handing them weapons as he walks away).
 He reveals his twisted nature by explaining quite simply that guns are no fun, "too quick.
 With knives you can savor the little moments."
 The lines and Ledger's delivery make these memorable moments that define his character.
 There's also the brilliance of having him in drag (a brilliantly inspired nurse's uniform) and countering Dent's accusation of masterminding everything with "Do I look like a man with a plan?"
 (Ledger in this nurse's uniform waddling out of the hospital as it blows up is alone worth the price of admission).
 At one point the Joker says he's like a dog chasing cars, he wouldn't know what to do if he caught one.
 And later we see him hanging his head out the window of a car like a dog lapping up the breeze.
 And maybe that's why we can't completely hate him; he's like a animal following the only instinct he knows.
 He scares us but we're attracted as well.